armenmerikyan/karen/README.md

 python3 manage.py createsuperuser
 ```

-Ensure that all steps are completed for a smooth setup of the GameBackrooms project.
+Ensure that all steps are completed for a smooth setup of the Karen project.